 This article is part of the Storage magazine issue of October 2017, Vol. 16, No. 8

 SANs may still be king of the modern data center, but NAS arrays account for a significant slice of the primary storage pie.
-And with most data growth coming from unstructured data, file storage is likely to increase.
+And with most data growth coming from unstructured data, buying NAS devices for file storage is likely to increase.
 Today, a little more than a third of enterprises have at least one network-attached storage system installed, and 15% intend to buy a new one in the next 12 months, according to TechTarget Research.
 Those stats don't match SAN numbers -- with 67% data center penetration and 44% purchase intention.
 But interest in NAS arrays is far above other on-site primary storage options, such as unified arrays, converged infrastructure and hyper-converged systems.
 The estimated value of the global NAS market has appeared to remain steady over the last few years.
 A July 2017 MarketsandMarkets report, for example, estimated the global NAS market will grow at a compound annual rate of 20.1% to a very healthy $45.21 billion by 2023.
 Beige Market Intelligence gave a similar NAS forecast last year.
-NAS purchases by the numbers Our ...
+NAS ...

 Access this PRO+ Content for Free!